-In acute overdosage the possibility of other CNS depressants, including alcohol, should be borne in mind.
+In acute overdosage, the possibility of other CNS depressants, including alcohol, should be borne in mind.

 DOSAGE AND ADMINISTRATION

-In adults, a loading dose of 10 to 15 mg/kg should be administered slowly intravenously, at a rate not exceeding 50 mg per minute (this will require approximately 20 minutes in a 70-kg patient).
+In adults, a loading dose of 10 to 15 mg/kg should be administered slowly intravenously, at a rate not exceeding 50 mg per minute (this will require approximately 20 minutes in a 70 kg patient).
 The loading dose should be followed by maintenance doses of 100 mg orally or intravenously every 6-8 hours.

-In the pediatric population, a loading dose of 15-20 mg/kg of Phenytoin Sodium intravenously will usually produce plasma concentrations of phenytoin within the generally accepted therapeutic range (10-20 mcg/mL).
+Recent work in neonates and pediatric patients has shown that absorption of phenytoin is unreliable after oral administration, but a loading dose of 15-20 mg/kg of phenytoin intravenously will usually produce plasma concentrations of phenytoin within the generally accepted therapeutic range (10-20 mcg/mL).
 The drug should be injected slowly intravenously at a rate not exceeding 1-3 mg/kg/min.

+Continuous monitoring of the electrocardiogram and blood pressure is essential.
+The patient should be observed for signs of respiratory depression.
 Determination of phenytoin plasma levels is advised when using phenytoin in the management of status epilepticus and in the subsequent establishment of maintenance dosage.

 Other measures, including concomitant administration of an intravenous benzodiazepine such as diazepam, or an intravenous short-acting barbiturate, will usually be necessary for rapid control of seizures because of the required slow rate of administration of phenytoin.